PaoloNardini/atc-terminal/README.md

 The project is now in a pre-beta phase with about 60% of planned functionalities already implemented.

-The current RNAV database is derived from a real plane database and is updated at Dec 2017.
+The current RNAV database is based on real planes database and is updated at Dec 2017.

 A demo web site will be available soon.